-1.1 The analysis area (work space)
+1.1 The command window

-The analysis area consists of the following:
+The command window consists of the following:

-- Work area (largest space at the far right) - Overview of available variables (area at the bottom left this space is blank until you have connected to a data bank, ref. chapter 2.1) - Overview of variables extracted/imported into own work datasets (area at the top left) - Command line (bottom of work area)
+- Work area (largest space at the far right) - Overview of available variables (area at the bottom left this space is blank until you have connected to a data bank by using the require command, ref. chapter 2.1) - Overview of variables imported into own datasets (area at the top left) - Command line (bottom of work area)

-Custom datasets are built up by retrieving (importing) and if necessary processing (and developing new) variables from the data directory.
-Datasets are stored in the user's work space and do not disappear without the user deleting them.
+Custom datasets are built up by importing, processing and developing new variables based on variables from the data bank.
+Datasets are stored in the user's command window and do not disappear without the user deleting them.
 See Chapter 2 on how to create datasets and import variables.